 Cantharellus parvisporus is a species of miombo woodland in East Africa.
-A rare species, the population size is estimated to be in the range 1,200-2,400 mature individuals, which are assumed to fall into one subpopulation.
+A rare species, the population size is estimated to be in the range 2,200-22,000 mature individuals (but using a best estimate range of 4,400-11,000), which are assumed to fall into one subpopulation.
 Rapid habitat loss is thought to be causing a population decline in this species as its ectomycorrhizal hosts are exploited and removed.
-Therefore, C. parvisporus is assessed as Endangered under criterion C2a(ii).
+Therefore, C. parvisporus is assessed as Vulnerable under criterion C2a(ii).

 chanterelle

 Cantharellus parvisportus is only known from miombo woodland of East Africa.
-It has been collected from around Morogoro in Tanzania, and there are unpublished records from Brurundi as well (Buyck et al. 2000).
-It is unlikely that it is restricted to these two areas, with suitable habitat in the surrounding region, but it is a rare species (Buyck et al. 2000), and the lack of records from outside of East Africa means it is assumed, here, to only occur in this region.
+It has been collected from around Morogoro in Tanzania, and there are unpublished records from Burundi (Buyck et al. 2000).
+It is unlikely that it is restricted to these two areas, with suitable habitat in the surrounding region, but it is a rare species (Buyck et al. 2000), and due to the lack of records from outside of East Africa it is assumed, here, to only occur in eastern miombo.

 It is more difficult for Burundi, as specific site details are not published, but noting its rarity there may be only 10-20 sites in this country.
 Assuming a similar density per site as for Tanzania, this would give a population size there of 200-400 mature individuals.
-Hence the total population size is estimated to fall in the range 1,200-2,400 mature individuals.
+Thus the total population size could be considered to be 2,200-4,400 mature individuals.
+However, the species may be more widespread throughout eastern miombo outside of Tanzania and Burundi, and the overall population size could even be 5-10 x higher than this (11,000-22,000 mature individuals).
+This would give a full range of 2,200-22,000 mature individuals for the population size.
+The true figure is expected to be somewhere between the upper boundary of the minimum estimate range and the lower boundary of the maximum estimated range, i.e. 4,400-11,000 mature individuals.

 It is presumed that naturally all individuals would be considered to fall into a single subpopulation, although habitat fragmentation may be impacting the population structure now.
 Further investigation into this is required.
-With the high levels of anthropogenic impacts on the habitat, the population of this species is assessed as being in decline.
+As a result of the high levels of anthropogenic impacts on the habitat, the population of this species is assessed as being in decline.

 Population Trend: Decreasing

-This is a species of Brachystegia woodland, and has been reported in areas with a variety of potential ectomycorrhizal partners (see Buyck et al. 2000).
+This is a species of Brachystegia woodland that has been reported in areas with a variety of potential ectomycorrhizal partners (see Buyck et al. 2000).
 These include B. micropylla, B. spiciformis, Albizia gummifera, Combretum molle, Dalbergia nitidula, Markhamia obtusifolia and Ptelopsis myrtifolia as well as the introduced Eucalyptus camadulensis (Buyck et al. 2000).

 There has been a high degree of deforestation within the miombo woodlands of Tanzania (Abdallah and Monela 2007).
 Key threats driving such trends include logging for charcoal production and use of the land for agricultural practices (Abdallah and Monela 2007).
 As an ectomycorrhizal species, the loss of the host trees will have a detrimental impact on the fungus.